 Chances are that the position you are trying to fill will require multiple interviews.
 This means there will be a number of people involved e.g the recruiter, supervisor, manager, and director can all be conducting interviews for a particular position at different stages.
 Without sufficient communication, inconsistencies can arise in terms of the questions being asked, failing to explain the job requirements etc. A standard strategy needs to be put in place so internal stakeholders are not making ad-hoc decisions but instead taking the time to evaluate the previous interview stages and shaping new questions around that.

 It is important not to make your hiring decision based on your first impression of the candidate.
 Employers frequently view the suitability of potential candidates in terms of whether or not they ‘like’ them without focusing on their actual strengths which can prove costly later on if that person is hired.
 Positive body language like a firm handshake and good eye contact, while appreciated, should not be considered major contributors to the final decision.

-Jason Berkowitz, currently Business Development Executive of IBM Global Process Services, says “Don’t use the interview to try to validate a good or bad snap judgement [of a candidate].
+Jason Berkowitz, former Business Development Executive of IBM Global Process Services, says “Don’t use the interview to try to validate a good or bad snap judgement [of a candidate].
 Hiring managers should actually try to disprove their initial impression.
 If you like someone off the bat, look for reasons they aren’t right for the job.
 If you dislike someone, look for reasons why they are right for the job”.